Priyanshu-CODERX/extended-reality-roadmap/README.md

 * The roadmap will help you get started with Extended Reality development by following a level based approach and it's recommended to everyone to go through the prerequisite content before hopping onto learning to develop XR Applications.

 * It covers all the essential tools that a developer uses to develop their augmented reality experiences and launch them on PlayStore, AppStore, Instagram, Snapchat, etc.

+## Table of Contents

+I will divide the resources into different levels of learning and will also provide the best resources to learn each topic.
+The levels of learning are:

+- **Fundamentals of Programming with C#**
+- **Fundamentals of Unity Engine**
+- **Fundamentals of Extended Reality and Best Practices**
+- **Building Markerbased Augmented Reality with Vuforia Engine**
+- **Building Markerless Augmented Reality with AR Foundation**
+- **Building Augmented Reality Experiences with Lightship ARDK**
+- **Building Social AR Experiences**

 # Prerequisites For The Roadmap
 | Topic      | Resources |